zayd100/jetwiki/README.md

 # JetWiki – MERN Stack Template

+//I have to figure out hosting and more on CRUD operations

 A full-stack MERN (MongoDB, Express, React, Node.js) application template showcasing historical air combat operations, jets, and defense companies.
 Perfect for learning full-stack development or as a starting point for your own projects.

 ## ✨ Features